guillermomolina/docker-wordpress/README.md

 # docker-wordpress
-A docker with wordpress based on archlinux with apache
+A container with wordpress based on archlinux with apache